Tracking Patches for Open Source Software Vulnerabilities: Evaluation

 We interview each participant to get their feedback about \tool.
-Overall, they all appreciate the value of our reference network as it summarizes information from multiple sources, and the different kinds of nodes and relationships in it are helpful to localize and verify patches.
-As commented by a security engineer from a high-tech company, \textit{``the network graph, as a chain of evidence, is helpful to localize and verify patches"}.
-Moreover, they suggest including more information for the nodes (e.g., commit message and code differences) instead of a clickable link for the ease of manual review, and also suggest adding more advisory sources.
+Overall, they all appreciate the value of our reference network~as~it summarizes information from multiple sources, and the different kinds of nodes and relationships in it are helpful to localize~and~verify patches.
+As commented by a security engineer from a high-tech company, \textit{``the network graph, as a chain of evidence, is helpful~to~localize and verify patches"}.
+Moreover, they suggest including more~information for the nodes (e.g., commit message and code differences) instead of a clickable link for the ease of manual review, and also suggest adding more advisory sources.
+It is worth mentioning that \tool has been deployed to two high-tech companies~that~participate this user study.
+Unfortunately, we cannot~disclose its usage~statistics due to confidentiality agreement.